cass-degrees/CASS-Degrees/README.md

 Members of the development team will take an active role in bringing this project to completion.

-The following roles are not concrete and final as members of the team will help each other cohesively or move around if required.

 | Team Member     | ID       | Roles                           |
 |-----------------|----------|---------------------------------|
 | Aiden George    | u6049100 | Developer                       |